worldorder2013/Loggy/README.md

 # Aurora
-Aurora is a log file browser for common ASIC EDA software.
+Aurora is a log file browser for common ASIC EDA softwares.
 Currently, it is specifically catered for PNR (place and route) tools.